luxfi/docs/docs/reference/standards/guides/blockchain-flow.md

   - VMs communicate application-specific messages to other nodes through app messages.
 A common example is mempool gossiping.

-Currently, LuxGo implements its own message serialization to communicate.
+Currently, Luxd implements its own message serialization to communicate.
-In the future, LuxGo will use protocol buffers to communicate.
+In the future, Luxd will use protocol buffers to communicate.

 ### Network